 In the Australian energy market, the forward price of electricity for medium to large users fluctuates from day-to-day.
 Energy Action’s Price Index (Business) (EAPI) provides clarity to the market encompassing pricing from energy retailers via the Australian Energy Exchange (AEX).

 EAPI represents the average commodity price of retail electricity paid by Australian businesses based on a Standard Retail Contract (commences in 6-months and operates for 2½ years).
 EAPI is created from the lowest cost offers submitted by retailers via the AEX and reflects the cost of commodity electricity to commercial and industrial customers.

 For more information about the Energy Action Price Index, read our Frequently Asked Questions (FAQs).

 Energy Action has redefined the EAPI for South Australia.
 From 1st July 2018 onwards the Standard Retail Contract for South Australia will has been recalculated for 30 months duration commencing in 6 months’ time.
 This puts the calculation of the South Australian EAPI on the same basis as those for NSW, Victoria and Queensland which remain unchanged.
 For further information on this change please read our Frequently Asked Questions (FAQs).

-The price index for NSW and SA is currently priced around 6c/kWh, while VIC and QLD are both priced at 5c/kWh.
+The price index for NSW remains priced around 5.5c/kWh, while VIC, QLD & SA prices are around 4.0c/kWh.
 Current prices continue to offer significant savings and a great opportunity to forward contract.
 These savings can be used by businesses looking to invest in achieving Net Zero or RE100 goals.